What if my successor doesn't work out? What can I learn?

 The Hero Culture Conundrum: Navigating Challenges in the Social Entrepreneurial World

-Gary Cohen and Neelam Chhiber share their insights on the pressing issue of hero culture in the social impact sector.
+This article explores the insights Gary Cohen and Neelam Chhiber shared on the pressing issue of hero culture in the social impact sector.

 Eldership: A Crucial Aspect of Diversity

 When we think about diversity, the conversation typically revolves around race, gender, and sometimes socio-economic background.
 However, there's an often-overlooked dimension of diversity— age and experience.
 This article discusses eldership as a crucial aspect of diversity, exploring the challenges and opportunities associated with ageing and the value of intergenerational collaboration.
 It's time to reevaluate how we view eldership.
+This article is based on a conversation between the Elders Council for Social Entrepreneurs and Kathryn Hall-Trujillo and Hae-Young Lee.

 Social Entrepreneurs Celebrating Progress & Learning from Challenges